rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 function `gets()`.
 To understand how `gets()` works, we can start by reading the man page.
 It is a good idea to read the man page on a system that is similar to the target because different OSes may use slightly different versions of standard library functions.
+We can access the man page by using the command `man gets` in our local terminal.

-Using `man gets`, we see that `gets()` reads a line from `stdin` into a buffer until either a terminating newline or EOF.
+From the man page, we learn that `gets()` reads a line from `stdin` into a buffer until either a terminating newline or EOF (end-of-file) character is encountered.
 After scrolling down to the `BUGS` section, we see the following line of text:

 > Never use gets().
 Because it is impossible to tell...how many characters
 > gets() will read.

 To understand what this warning means, we need to understand the memory layout of variables.
+You should have covered this already in an undergraduate course, but the following material will provide you with a quick review.

 An array is essentially just a sequence of contiguous bytes thrown somewhere in the giant abstract block of bytes that we call **memory**.
 More generally, we can define a **buffer** as any contiguous region of memory associated with a variable.
 So an integer might be associated